gravitational/teleport/rfd/0058-desktop-file-transfer.md

 #### Discussion

-This option mitigates the `proxy_service` <--> `windows_desktop_service` problem of Clipboard-Based Option 1, and exchanges greater TDP integrity for somewhat greater TDP complexity.
+This option eliminates the `proxy_service` <--> `windows_desktop_service` problem of Clipboard-Based Option 1, and exchanges greater TDP integrity for somewhat greater TDP complexity.
 The upload and download of files into the selected client side directory would be done by adding TDP messages similar to RDP's `File Contents Request` and `File Contents Response` PDU's.

 The UX of this option has the same clipboard assymetry problem described in Clipboard-Based Option 1.
 The browser upload/download is swapped out for manipulating files with the File System Access API, but cut/copy/paste is still only used only on the server side.